 To get started, download Bluestacks for your PC or Mac, then launch the program.
 During setup, you’ll be prompted to enter Google Play Store credentials for downloading apps.
 After entering this info, go into the Play Store, search for Google Home, and click Install.

-When you launch the Google Home app, you’ll be prompted to enter your Google account info, at which point the rest of your installation will mirror that of Google Home on a mobile device.
-Once you’ve locked down your location preferences and a few other tweaks, you’re ready to use the app.
+When you launch the Google Home app, you’ll be prompted to enter your Google account info, at which point the rest of your installation will mirror that of

 The nice thing about Bluestacks (minus the ads) is that Google Home will perform exactly the same way it does on the mobile gear the app is designed for.